Home Learn What is the Difference Between Chit Funds vs Mutual Funds?

 How Do Mutual Funds Work?

-Unlike chit funds, mutual funds pool money from different investors to invest the amount in stocks instead of giving a lumpsum amount to a particular investor.
-Thus, you are allocated units of mutual funds through your preferred AMCs.
-Thereafter, you may get returns on your money invested in certain stocks.
-All your transactions are regulated by SEBI (Securities and Exchange Board of India) making your investment trustworthy, unlike chit funds.
+Unlike chit funds, mutual funds pool money from different investors to invest in stocks rather than giving a lump sum amount to a specific investor.
+Thus, you are allocated mutual fund units through your preferred AMC (Asset Management Company).
+Subsequently, you may receive returns on your money invested in various stocks.
+All transactions are regulated by SEBI (Securities and Exchange Board of India), ensuring that your investment is secure and trustworthy.

 What are the Popular Chit Funds in India?